matter-labs/zksync-lite-docs/docs/dev/contracts/README.md

 zkSync smart contracts are going mainnet in 2021.

-Both Zinc and Solidity languages will be supported at the same time.
+Both the Zinc and Solidity languages will be supported at the same time.